-Cancer myth: Sunscreen and cancer
+Cancer myth: Sunscreen, Vitamin D and Cancer

 Origin of the myth